AshokeBiswas/32/README.md

 )
 𝐻
 (
-𝐶
+𝐾
 )
-c=1−
-H(C)
+Completeness=1−
+H(K)
 H(K∣C)
 ​

+Where:

 𝐻
 (
 𝐾
 ∣
 𝐶
 )
-H(K∣C): Conditional entropy of cluster assignments given class labels.
+H(K∣C) is the conditional entropy of the cluster assignments given the class labels.
+𝐻
+(
+𝐾
+)
+H(K) is the entropy of the cluster assignments.
 Q2.
-V-measure
+What is the V-measure in clustering evaluation?
+How is it related to homogeneity and completeness?
-V-measure: Harmonic mean of homogeneity and completeness, providing a balanced evaluation.
+V-measure: Harmonic mean of homogeneity and completeness, providing a balanced measure.

-Formula:
-𝑣
+𝑉
 =
-2
+(
+1
++
+𝛽
+)
 ×
-ℎ
+Homogeneity
 ×
-𝑐
-ℎ
+Completeness
+𝛽
+×
+Homogeneity
 +
-𝑐
-v=
-h+c
-2×h×c
+Completeness
+V=
+β×Homogeneity+Completeness
+(1+β)×Homogeneity×Completeness
 ​

-Relationship: Reflects the balance between homogeneity and completeness.
+Where
+𝛽
+β is a weight parameter that emphasizes either homogeneity ( 𝛽
+<
+1
+β<1) or completeness (
+𝛽
+>
+1
+β>1).

+Relation: V-measure provides a single metric that combines the strengths of both homogeneity and completeness, offering a balanced view of clustering performance.

 Q3.
-Silhouette Coefficient
+How is the Silhouette Coefficient used to evaluate the quality of a clustering result?
+What is the range of its values?
-Purpose: Measures how similar each sample is to its own cluster compared to other clusters.
+Silhouette Coefficient: Measures how similar each point is to its own cluster compared to other clusters.

-Calculation: For each sample
-𝑖
-i:
-𝑎
-(
-𝑖
-)
-a(i): Mean distance to other points in the same cluster. 𝑏
-(
-𝑖
-)
-b(i): Mean distance to points in the nearest neighboring cluster. 𝑠
+Silhouette
 (
 𝑖
 )